 Odfjell Drilling Ltd. Is an international operator and owner of harsh environment mobile offshore drilling units.
 The company’s headquarters is in Aberdeen, and it is listed on the Oslo Stock Exchange.
 The location of Odfjell Drilling’s activities depends on the contract back-log which is presented here: What we do.

-Odfjell Drilling Ltd. is committed to high ethical standards, compliance and integrity, as presented here: Ethics & governance – Odfjell Drilling
+Odfjell Drilling Ltd. is committed to high ethical standards, compliance and integrity, as presented here: Ethics & compliance – Odfjell Drilling

 This is reflected in our commitment to internationally adopted human rights.
 It is our target to have human rights integrated into the overall risk assessment processes in the group, ensuring that the human rights focus is operationalised as part of day-to-day business.
 The main processes for handling actual and potential adverse impacts on fundamental human rights and decent working conditions, include: